 I wasn’t completely sold on the solid white effect, so I experimented on the leaf by lightly dragging a rag dipped in dark walnut stain across the surface.
 Bad move – didn’t like it at all.
 So I quickly removed as much as possible and re-coated with the paint/poly stuff.

-Here’s a critical tip; if you are custom mixing any kind of multiple products, be SURE and mix enough at the very beginning for the entire project, even if it means you finish with too much.
+If you are custom mixing any kind of multiple products, be SURE and mix enough at the very beginning for the entire project, even if it means you finish with too much.
 If you run out before you finish, it is highly unlikely that your new mix attempt will match the first round you started with!
 Trust me, you don’t want to let this happen.

 And here is the end result.
 The grain of the leaf actually runs opposite the rest of the top, so it looks slightly different in color in this picture.
 Not as jarring in reality.

-Here’s the table with a shot from last Christmas.
+Here’s the table with a shot from Christmas.
 What do you think?

-CLICK BELOW TO SEE THE OTHER POSTS IN OUR RANCH STYLE HOME KITCHEN REMODEL:
+ALL POSTS IN OUR KITCHEN REMODEL:

 ♥ Small Ranch Home Kitchen Remodel: The Dream Begins!